Superfluidity vs prethermalisation in a nonlinear Floquet system: Superfluid to prethermal transition

 We now present one of our most important results.
-In Fig.~\ref{fig:tau_boil}(a), we plot the evolution of $\tau_{\rm boil}$ as a function of $x_0$ at fixed dimensionless impurity strength $\Lambda=W\xi/K$.
-Strikingly, we find that $\tau_{\rm boil}$ jumps discontinuously when $x_0$ crosses the critical $x_c$ for the superfluid regime previously determined.
+In Fig.\ref{fig:tau_boil}a, we plot the evolution of $\tau_{\rm boil}$ as a function of the Mach number $\mathcal M=k_0\xi$ at fixed dimensionless impurity strength $\Lambda=W/c$.
+Strikingly, we find that $\tau_{\rm boil}$ jumps discontinuously when $\mathcal M$ crosses the critical value $\mathcal M_c$ for the superfluid regime previously determined in Figure \ref{fig:single_imp}.
 In the prethermal phase, $\tau_{\rm boil}$ is always finite while in the superfluid phase, thermalisation of the system does not take place up to the longest times considered ($t=10^8$).
-In Fig.~\ref{fig:tau_boil}(a), the size of the jump of $\tau_{\rm boil}$ values for $x_0$ close to the left or right of $x_c$ is of nearly two orders of magnitude.
-This sharp transition at $x_c$ strongly suggests that the superfluid is immune to Floquet heating.
-We also point out that the color map of Fig.~\ref{fig:single_imp} represents $\tau_{\rm boil}$ as a function of $\mathcal M$ and $\Lambda$, as obtained from dynamics up to $10^7$ periods.
-Together with our previous phase diagram for turbulence and superfluidity, we find an excellent agreement of the critical $x_c$ with the points where $\tau_{\rm boil}$ diverges.
-These striking numerical results lead us to conclude that a superfluid below its critical velocity in our periodically driven system is stable, i.e. robust to thermalisation due to either the interaction with the impurity or Floquet heating, or their combined effects.
+In Fig.\ref{fig:tau_boil}a, the jump in size of $\tau_{\rm boil}$ just below and above $\mathcal M_c$ is of nearly two orders of magnitude.
+This sharp transition at $\mathcal M_c$ strongly suggests that the superfluid is immune to Floquet heating.
+This is reflected in Fig.\ref{fig:single_imp} where the color map in the phase diagram represents $\tau_{\rm boil}$ as a function of $\mathcal M$ and $\Lambda$, as obtained from iterating the Floquet quantum map up to $10^7$ periods.
+The excellent agreement between the critical line below which superfluidity is maintained and the critical line below which $\tau_{\rm boil}$ diverges leads us to conclude that a superfluid state below its critical velocity is stable in our periodically-driven system, i.e. robust against thermalisation due to either interaction with a localized impurity or to Floquet heating, or to their combined effects.